prerakmody/window-transformer-prostate-segmentation/readme.md

 **Project_Description**
 The Project is built based on nnUNet: The first step is to follow the instructions of the [nnUnet](https://github.com/MIC-DKFZ/nnUNet) to do the Data_Conversion, Experiment Planning and Preprocessing.
 For this step, you need to store the data in given format in specific folders.
+The link for the paper is [SPIE Paper](https://spie.org/medical-imaging/presentation/Analyzing-components-of-a-transformer-under-different-data-scales-in/12464-53).

 ## Installation
 1. Install [Anaconda](https://docs.anaconda.com/anaconda/install/) with python3.8